quakelive-server-standards/quakelive-server-standards/README.md

 # Quake Live server standards and Docker-based server framework

 This repository is two in one.
-It is a community-drive collection of Quake Live server configurations which aims to evolve Quake Live in all its different aspects and at the same it is a Docker-based Quake Live server framework with which you can host as many Quake Live servers as you like.
+It is a community-driven collection of Quake Live server configurations which aims to evolve Quake Live in all its different aspects and at the same it is a Docker-based Quake Live server framework with which you can host as many Quake Live servers as you like.

 ## Features